IgorTo/igorto.github.io/index.md

 - A least squares radial basis function finite difference method with improved stability properties.
 SIAM Journal on Scientific Computing, 2021.
 - An unfitted radial basis function generated finite difference method applied to thoracic diaphragm simulations.
 Preprint, 2021.
 - An unfitted RBF-FD method in a least-squares setting for elliptic PDEs on complex geometries.
 Preprint, 2020.
 - A first meshless approach to simulation of the elastic behaviour of the diaphragm.
-Lecture notes in computational science and engineering, 2020.
+Springer, Lecture notes in Computational Science and Engineering, 2020.

 # Conferences
 - SIAM CSE21, Online, March 2021, contributed talk